Our Values

 WISE ANCESTORS WORDING

 We recognize that different groups and communities use different terms to refer to similar concepts.
-The Wise Ancestors team is actively learning and welcomes input from Indigenous Peoples and local community members regarding the use of some terms.
+The Wise Ancestors team is actively learning and welcomes input from Indigenous Peoples and Local Community members regarding the use of some terms.

 Our goal: “Braiding biotechnology, Indigenous science, and Traditional Ecological Knowledge to conserve biodiversity” is the result of many discussions with our Board, our advisors, and Indigenous Peoples, and will likely evolve as we learn from our collaborators through each Conservation Challenge.